From Instruction to Event: Sound-Triggered Mobile Manipulation: Hierarchical Baseline for STMM

 Policy models serve as low-level executors, translating the skill chain from the task planner into concrete actions and sequentially interacting with the environment.
 Policy models in the proposed baseline share a similar architecture comprising modality encoders, a temporal module, and actor-critic heads.
 The temporal module and actor-critic modules maintain a consistent structure following prior works~\cite{chen_soundspaces_eccv20, gu_habmm_iclr23}, and the modality encoders are tailored to the specific observation space of different skills.
-For the Navigate skill, the observation space includes audio and head RGB, and the modality encoders are designed based on task complexity.
-In {SonicStow} and {SonicInteract}, the audio observations are converted into spectrograms and processed by a vanilla CNN encoder~\cite{chen_soundspaces_eccv20}.
-In {Bi-Sonic Manipulation}, audio observations are transformed into Mel-spectrograms, and the encoder is LanguageBind~\cite{zhu_languagebind_iclr24}.
+For the Navigate skill, the observation space includes audio and head RGB, and the modality encoders~\cite{chen_soundspaces_eccv20,max_dinov2_tmlr24} are designed based on task complexity.
+In object relocation and state transition, the audio observations are converted into binaural spectrograms and processed by a vanilla CNN encoder~\cite{chen_soundspaces_eccv20}.
+In the multi-event setting, audio observations are transformed into Mel-spectrograms, and the encoder is LanguageBind~\cite{zhu_languagebind_iclr24}.
 An additional text encoder is introduced to specify the target sound source.
 For manipulation skills, including {Pick}, {Place}, {Open Door}, and {Close Sink}, the observation spaces consist of head and arm depth, which are processed by a standard CNN encoder~\cite{chen_soundspaces_eccv20}.